 But if chest straps and armbands seem less your speed, some Peloton users opt to invest in a smartwatch with a heart rate monitor.
 While there are a lot of reasons to invest in one smartwatch over the other (due to the activity-sharing features, part of the decision usually comes down to which brand watch is popular amongst your friends and family), you should know many leading smartwatches don’t have the ANT+ technology necessary to see your heart rate on your Peloton bike’s screen.
 Notable exceptions include many of Garmin’s smartwatches, and you’ll see the Garmin fēnix 5 below, which is outfitted with both the ANT+ technology and Bluetooth capabilities necessary to broadcast your heart rate to your Peloton.

 That said, since there are reasons outside of your Peloton rides to opt for one smartwatch over another, I’ve also included an Apple Watch and a FitBit, which use Bluetooth as opposed to ANT+ technology to sync to the Peloton app and track your heart rate while you ride, albeit not in real-time on your screen.

 In a hurry?
 These are the best heart rate monitors for Peloton bikes.

-3. The Runner-Up Armband: Wahoo Fitness TICKR FIT Heart Rate Monitor Armband
+4. The Best Battery Life: Wahoo Fitness TICKR FIT Heart Rate Monitor Armband

 Still aren’t sure which heart rate monitor is best for Peloton bikes?
 Here is an in-depth guide to the very best options, so you can get started with Strive Score.